ARMmbed/mbed-os-example-ble/BLE_SupportedFeatures/readme.md

 # BLE Supported Features

-This application will list optional BLE features are supported by your device.
-Knowing which optional features are supported, might have an influence on how exactly you implement BLE feature of your applications.
+This application will list BLE features supported by your device.
+Knowing which features are supported, might have an influence on how exactly you implement BLE feature of your applications.

 # Running the application